New Zealand switches on sprinklers to deter ‘Freedom Convoy’-inspired protesters and is mocked for being mild

 “I hear New Zealand has turned the sprinklers on outside the Parliament building to dissuade the antivax protesters there.
 They’ll be drenched!
 I just hope no one offers them free rainsuits,” joked a Twitter user.

 “So passive aggressive.
-Love it,” tweeted one person in New Zealand, while another wrote: “Overseas countries have water cannons, New Zealand has sprinklers.”
+Love it,” tweeted one person in New Zealand, while another wrote, “Overseas countries have water cannons, New Zealand has sprinklers.”

 The sprinklers came on around 5 p.m. local time, according to the New Zealand Herald, and were set to “soak” rather than “spray” mode, drenching passersby in an otherwise relatively jubilant atmosphere.